ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/system/system-clock-drift.md

 Synchronized clocks are critical for distributed databases.
 If system clocks on the {{ ydb-short-name }} servers drift excessively, distributed transactions will experience increased latencies.

-If a {{ ydb-short-name }} cluster contains multiple [coordinators](../../../../concepts/glossary.md#coordinator), planned transactions are merged by [mediators](../../../../concepts/glossary.md#mediator) before being sent off for execution.
+If a {{ ydb-short-name }} cluster with multiple [coordinators](../../../../concepts/glossary.md#coordinator), planned transactions are merged by [mediators](../../../../concepts/glossary.md#mediator) before being sent off for execution.

 If the system clocks of the nodes running the coordinator tablets differ, transaction latencies increase by the time difference between the fastest and slowest system clocks.
 This occurs because a transaction planned on a node with a faster system clock can only be executed once the coordinator with the slowest clock reaches the same time.

 Furthermore, if the system clock drift exceeds 30 seconds, {{ ydb-short-name }} will refuse to process distributed transactions.
-Before coordinators start planning a transaction, affected DataShards determine an acceptable range of timestamps for the transaction.
+Before coordinators start planning a transaction, affected [Data shards](../../../../concepts/glossary.md#data-shard) determine an acceptable range of timestamps for the transaction.
 The start of this range is the current time of the mediator tablet's clock, while the 30-second planning timeout determines the end.
-If the coordinator's system clock exceeds this time range, it cannot plan a distributed transaction for the DataShard, resulting in errors for such queries.
+If the coordinator's system clock exceeds this time range, it cannot plan a distributed transaction, resulting in errors for such queries.

 ## Diagnostics